yrc42/Winter2019_notes/psych/PSYCH EVIL.md

 so what are people willing to do? 'make the body uninhabitable'. ex.
 Cambridge - force fed the child massive amount of water. child died from medical complication

-###### Possession: a psychological perspective
+##### Possession: a psychological perspective

-* nearly cross-cultural
+######nearly cross-cultural

-* the possessing agent is not always seen as evil (i.e. seeking to be possessed by god, ghosts)
+###### the possessing agent is not always seen as evil

+i.e. seeking to be possessed by god, ghosts

-* challenges lay assumptions about self
+###### challenges lay assumptions about self

 * stable, unified identity? a thread of "true me" across the roles despite different thoughts and actions.
 But for possession, the host personality is no longer in control.
 * alert, aware, and in control?
   * sleep paralysis(Cheyne)
   * intentionality(Wegner)-> Experiencing 'self' as 'I'
     * we assume what happens is the conscious intention leads to action.
     * what research suggests really happens: nonconscious processing is both causing conscious intention and actions. thus conscious intention and action are not necessarily causation.
     * what if there is no link b/w conscious intention and action? what if people are acting but there is no conscious intention behind it? if 'I' did not cause my action, what caused it?
     * Childhood Trauma(physical, sexual abuse) dislike old story->
       * dissociation(selective inattention, inward focus) discard old story, 'this is not happening to me' + imagery/fantasy ability create new story + absorption/credulity believe new story
         * cultural prism decide available stories: i.e. abduction by Satanist cult, demonic possession, aliens abduction -> 'easier to live with than my parents did this'(tragically adult abusers will encourage this narrative)
       * <- later life stressors, 'reflectively' need for a story(coping mechanisms)

-###### Challenges for the metaphysical perspective
+##### Challenges for the metaphysical perspective

 * locally defined - cultural specific

 * demographically predictable - tends to have background factors that make reports more likely(i.e. past abuse)

-###### Challenges for the metaphysical perspective
+##### Challenges for the metaphysical perspective

 * claims of paranormal phenomena:
 * 1. spirit
   2. misperception
   3. energy- harness the metaphysical energy

-##### Satanic Ritual Abuse
+#### Satanic Ritual Abuse- Example

-###### A moral panic(de young,2008)
+##### A moral panic(de young,2008)

 * unstable family structure + demonic belief + trauma narrative

 * media & moral entrepreneurs("this may sell books/ give me sth to focus on") v. "folk devils"( whomever accused, labeled as pure evil)

-###### what are people willing to do?
+##### what are people willing to do?

  extreme accusations, extreme punishment -  massively discredited(eventually)